How do you hire the best people to help your organisation be more resilient? What are the qualities and skills to look for in job candidates?

 * A positive, productive working environment.
 Along with the necessary training, are you providing employees with the tools, resources and support they need to do their best work?
 When you do, you elevate the employee experience — which helps build loyalty, among other benefits.

 * Brand.
-How does the employee impact the broader organization and how do other employees see them?
-Do they have a strong personal 'brand' that is consistent with the organization's brand?
+How does the employee impact the broader organisation and how do other employees see them?
+Do they have a strong personal 'brand' that is consistent with the organisation's brand?

 * Skills that match your resilience needs.
 Two things are certain: New cybersecurity threats will emerge and technologies to protect against them will continue to evolve at a rapid pace.
 In that environment, do you have clearly defined positions filled by people with the requisite skills to stay ahead of threats and technology advances?

 In this tight labor market, it's extremely difficult to compete for talent and get the skills in-house that you need, especially when you're competing for talent with the likes of Facebook, Apple or Google, Fielding says.
 Investing in your current employees with training and new responsibilities can help you fill the skills gap.
 You'll also build your employees' positive feelings about their work and employer, which in turn helps you retain top talent.
 And retaining top talent can help you avoid scrambling to quickly fill an employee's role when he or she leaves.

 Above all, it's important to keep resilience, business continuity and disaster recovery in perspective.
 If your company isn't in the business of providing those services to customers, do you really need to spend the resources hiring for or developing those skills in-house?
 Or, given the difficulty in competing for talent, especially in cybersecurity, would you be better off finding a great partner that can provide the talent and skills you need to be resilient?

 James A. Martin has written about security and other technology topics for CSO, CIO, Computerworld, PC World, and others.